Hero Image full

 • Testing monetization strategies.

-Example: A meal-planning app MVP might include basic recipe recommendations and shopping lists but skip advanced analytics.
+Example: A meal-planning app MVP might include basic recipe recommendations and shopping lists for target users to validate the product's appeal but skip advanced analytics.

 1. Start with a PoC if you need to validate a technical idea or approach.